pocketgems/cloudbenchmark/README.md

 running).
 Remember to delete the project when you're done testing.
 Testing will likely cost at least many hundreds of dollars.

-1. Create a new GCP project where you'll run the test.
-Enable billing!
 1. Run `./setup.sh "PROJECT_NAME_HERE"` (you'll be prompted to sign in, and then the script will deploy a bunch of services, etc.).
+This will create your project and set it up for testing.
+You'll be prompted to enable billing, etc.
 1. Compute deployment stats: `./platform/aggregate_deploy_times.py`
 1. Run the benchmarks:
     * Run GAE and CR Managed tests (except json): `./benchmark/run.py "PROJECT_NAME_HERE" -n5 --secs 180 --continue data.json --filter '^(py37|py38|node10|node12|managed)' --test all`